juliorcx/dotfiles/README.md

 # dotfiles
-This is my desktop configuration for a suckless and simple usability
+This is my desktop configuration for a suckless and simple usability.